~13 min read

 What Freshdesk does well

-The free plan supports up to 2 agents and includes email ticketing, a knowledge base, and basic reporting.
-Genuinely useful at zero cost for very small operations.
+The free plan supports up to 2 agents for 6 months and includes email ticketing, a knowledge base, and basic reporting.
+Genuinely useful at zero cost for very small operations getting started.
 The interface is intuitive, training time is minimal, and paid plans add automation, SLA management, and multi-channel support at competitive price points.
+See Freshdesk’s pricing page for current tier details.

 The wider Freshworks ecosystem (Freshsales, Freshchat) gives you a growth path if your business expands into CRM and marketing automation later.
 Which matters if you’re trying to consolidate vendors as you scale.